Planning Music Events & Showcases

 You might find yourself capable of planning and delivering larger music events with the more experience that you gain.
 This means that you could be able to book bigger artists and draw in bigger crowds.
 If this happens then you might be able to put on a showcase gig.

-Showcases tend to be opportunities for talented up and coming artists to perform in front of industry gatekeepers, such as A&Rs and managers.
+A music showcase event, or showcase gig, is a live performance for talented up and coming artists to perform in front of music industry gatekeepers, such as A&Rs and managers.
 A showcase event tends to be more exclusive and focused on connecting a hyped artist with people who can help them progress in the music industry.

 A showcase plan is very different from planning a gig or festival.
 You aren’t marketing it as a great night of live music for the public.
 You’re marketing it as an exclusive networking event with a chance to see a future star in an intimate environment.